Equestria: Thestral Ponies

-Other inhabitants
+Creature demographic

 The world of Equestria is shown to be inhabited by various magical creatures besides ponies.
 Faust considered the previous My Little Pony series "more focused on cupcakes and tea parties, and it was getting disconnected from its fantasy roots."
 As a result of this and the fact that ponies were based on mythology, she based many of the creatures and villains on mythology.
 These were modified and redesigned to fit Friendship Is Magics world and demographic.

+Friendly

 Zebras

 Zebras, such as Zecora, are distinguishable by their body patterns, thinner legs, and thicker stripes, though they have similar shapes.
 Since real-life zebras are native to Africa, the tribal culture of the continent serves as an influence on patterns, masks, colours, and homes.

+Buffaloes

+Buffaloes live in a Great Plains like region to the west of Ponyville.
+They originally are depicted as commonly clashing with the Appleloosans, predominantly Earth Pony settlers, over land and resources.
+The Mane Six, however, do manage to establish lasting peace between the two groups.
+They are heavily inspired by the Plains Indians of North America, since Bison/ Buffalo are considered a sacred and important animal in their culture.

 Deer

 Deer are depicted as mysterious residents of the Everfree Forest who share a connection to the forestry and surrounding wilderness.
+They are the indigenous inhabitents of the Ponyville area, living there before the area was settled by Earth Ponies, at least 100 years prior to the time depicted in MLP:FIM.

 Dragons

 Dragons inhabit the aptly named Dragonlands.
 In the My Little Pony series, typical dragons breathe fire, eat gemstones, and are shown to be aggressive.
+They don’t recognize the authority of the principality, instead being led (on occasion) by the Dragon King, ponies are seen as weak and infearer to dragonkind.
 Though the dragons are based upon traditional designs, they have exaggerated noses and large heads with thin necks to invoke humor.
 The initial dragon design was more elegant and had a resemblance to the ponies.
 Although one notable dragon out of all, Spike, accompanies the Mane Six, doesn't inhabit the Dragonlands, aside from the "Dragon Quest" episode, and is not drawn in a traditional dangerous dragon design.